 Please plan ahead and avoid coming to the Marriage License Bureau in downtown Las Vegas or our satellite office in Laughlin on Saturday, January 21, 2017, if possible.

 Official documents, including board meeting minutes, voting records and county contracts are maintained by the County Clerk.
 Requests for copies of official records are submitted to the County Clerk rather than to members of the various boards.
 This is to assure that responses to such requests are timely, complete and accurate.
 The County Clerk responds equally and fairly to all parties needing access to county records.

-Effective July 27, 2015, certified marriage certificates (proof of marriage) can be ordered online from the Clerk's Office.
+Certified marriage certificates (proof of marriage) may be ordered online from the Clerk's Office.

 Marriage Officiant - Certificates of Permission to Perform Marriages